00YuhanHuang/Data-Repository/README.md

 Indicates the system name of the test.

 ### For "Data of Fig.2 Comparison of LMP errors in the IEEE 24-bus system"
+This is the raw data presented in Fig. 2 of the paper.
+#### LMP error($/MWh)
+Absolute error in the calculation of LMP, when compared with the LMPs obtained by solving ACOPF.
+#### Method
+The calculation methods used, including Method in [22] (corresponding to reference [2] in README) and Proposed method.
+Their detailed explanations can be found in the paper.
+#### Bus Number
+Indicates the number of the bus corresponding to the calculated LMP.

+### For "Data of Fig.3 Comparison of offering price and congestion component of LMP for marginal generators"
+This is the raw data presented in Fig. 3 of the paper.
+#### Table headers
+The table's horizontal header (Bus Number) represents the number of nodes in the system being tested.
+Here, 30' and 2746' correspond to the systems named 'case_ieee30' and 'case2746wp', respectively.
+The vertical header (GEN XX) indicates the number of each unit being tested in the example.
+#### LMP (congestion)
+Shows the size of the congestion component of the LMP at the node where the unit is located, measured in $/MWh.
+#### Offering price
+Represents the unit's marginal offering price, measured in $/MWh.

 ## References
 [1]	B. Eldridge, R. O'Neill and A. Castillo, "An improved method for the DCOPF with losses," IEEE Trans.
 Power Syst., vol. 33, no. 4, pp. 3779-3788, Jul.
 2018.